 How Long Does It Take For An iPhone Battery To Die?

 Apple estimates the iPhone can offer up to 8 hours of talk time per charge.
-Hence, on a regular day with normal usage, you iPhone's battery ought to last the entire day.
+Hence, on a regular day with normal usage, your iPhone’s battery ought to last the entire day.
 However, when you factor in social media usage, video & music streaming, and miscellaneous web browsing, you can expect your battery to run out rather quickly.

 How Do I Stop My Phone Battery From Draining?